mstock/App-TileProxy-Grayscale/README.md

 - layers

     Hash reference with layers to offer.
-The key will be part of the tile URLs while the key is a regular tile URL template.
+The key will be part of the tile URLs while the value is a regular tile URL template.

 - forward\_headers